Redzwinger/Academia-Stash/README.md

 a dump for all the stuff done during the semesters.

 I'm putting them here so it's easier for me to find them if I need them ;)

+EDIT (10/01/2024): Now using Git integration for Visual Studio!
+(Expect more of my stuff from now)